A Safer Way

 More use cases

-• Your secrets are stored on your mobile phone and are shared in encrypted form.
+• Your secrets are stored on your mobile phone and are shared in encrypted form via the server.

 If the Crosspass server is compromised, the perpetrator must guess an equivalent of 11 coin flips in sequence in order to MITM a single exchange.
-Other server-based encryption apps can MITM without difficulty by giving out rogue cryptographic keys.
+Other server-based encryption apps (such as Signal, WhatsApp, Telegram) can MITM without difficulty by giving out rogue cryptographic keys.
+(Read about the “Safety Numbers” concept in Signal)

 Learn more